sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/dirty-bike.jpg" alt="Dirty bicycle" position="center" style="border-radius: 8px;" caption="This was <i>after</i> trying to clean it." captionPosition="center" >}}

-During this whole process, we discovered that the frame of the bike is more than likely bent.
+During this whole ordeal, we discovered that the frame of the bike is more than likely bent.
 When we first re-attached the rear wheel in a normal position, it was rubbing against the frame really badly on the front left of the tire.
-We ended up having to move the left side of the wheel pretty far forward in its slot and just tightening it done really hard in order to get it roll straight.
+We ended up having to move the left side of the wheel pretty far forward in its slot and just tightening it down really hard in order to get it roll straight.

-{{< figure src="img/rear-wheel-alignment.jpg" alt="Rear wheel alignment" position="center" style="border-radius: 8px;" caption="I added to two blue lines to show that the wheel is not centered between the rear two forks.
-You can also tell by how the brake assembly is a bit tilted to the left." captionPosition="center" >}}
+{{< figure src="img/rear-wheel-alignment.jpg" alt="Rear wheel alignment" position="center" style="border-radius: 8px;" caption="I added the two blue lines to show that the wheel is not centered between the rear two forks.
+You can also tell by how the brake assembly is tilted a bit to the left." captionPosition="center" >}}

 {{< figure src="img/rear-tire-rubbing.jpg" alt="Rear tire rubbing" position="center" style="border-radius: 8px;" caption="It was hard to get my camera in a position to show it well, but you can kind of see where the tire was rubbing on the frame closest to the camera in the past." captionPosition="center" >}}